 What is my car’s VIN and how do I find it?

-A car or van’s vehicle identification number (VIN) is its identifying code.
-Containing details about the vehicle’s unique features, spec, and manufacturer, the VIN can be used to track recalls, registrations, warranty claims, thefts, and insurance coverage.
+All registered vehicles in the UK have a unique, stamped-in vehicle identification number (VIN) and registration number.
+The VIN contains details about your car’s features, spec, and manufacturer, and can be used to track recalls, registrations, warranty claims, theft, and insurance coverage.

 ‘VINs’ are often referred to as ‘VIN numbers’.
 (It’s like ‘PIN number’ – you don’t actually have to say ‘number’ twice, although many people do!)